 Hi, Joyce Millman here.
 I started my career in the ’80s as a rock critic for the Boston Phoenix.
 In 1987, I moved to the San Francisco Examiner, where I was the TV critic and a two-time finalist (1989 and 1991) for the Pulitzer Prize in criticism.
 In 1995, I was one of the founding staffers of Salon.com and its first TV critic.
-My reviews and pop cultural essays have been published in the New York Times, Rolling Stone and Variety.
+My reviews and pop cultural essays have been published in the New York Times, Rolling Stone, The Village Voice and Variety.
 I contributed essays to SmartPop anthologies about Lost, House, Veronica Mars, Pride and Prejudice and Harry Potter, among others.
 I co-wrote a book about Severus Snape.
 My essay “A Map of the Future” appears in Eric Meola’s Streets of Fire: Bruce Springsteen in Photographs and Lyrics, 1977-1979 (HarperCollins).
 I will slay you with my sparkling wit at McSweeney’s, The Belladonna, Points in Case and other fine purveyors of smart-assery.